Driver's licenses for illegal immigrants in the United States: Reaction

 Some county clerks said they would not comply with the law, stating that federal labor law prohibits employment of illegal immigrants.
 Monroe County Executive Cheryl Dinolfo said she was making plans to sue and called her county's legislature to craft a bill allowing a lawsuit challenging the constitutionality of the plan.
 Erie County Clerk Michael Kearns has stated that he will not enforce the law and that he's going to federal court.
 Attorney General of New York Letitia James said she would defend the law.
 She stated: “It is not an immigration bill.
-It’s not going to dumb down our citizenship.
+It's not going to dumb down our citizenship.
 It basically gives a privilege to individuals to drive to work and to school.”

 Among the Democratic senators, seven opposed the Driver's License Access and Privacy Act: James Skoufis, Kevin Thomas, Monica R. Martinez, Todd Kaminsky, John E. Brooks, Anna M. Kaplan, and Jim Gaughran.
 This list includes all 6 senators from Long Island, including the three with the most recent immigrant heritage: Kevin Thomas, Anna M. Kaplan, and Monica R. Martinez.
-Of all Senators voting against the bill, Senator Monica R. Martinez faced the most criticisms as she had previously been a supporter of the effort to restore access to drivers licenses for undocumented immigrants, but changed her position after becoming a New York State Senator.
+Of all Senators voting against the bill, Senator Monica R. Martinez faced the most criticisms as she had previously been a supporter of the effort to restore access to drivers licenses for illegal immigrants, but changed her position after becoming a New York State Senator.